Basingstoke’s fight against loneliness

 Loneliness can have many causes.
 Unexpected situations and circumstances can contribute to becoming isolated or even feeling alone in a room full of people you can’t relate to.
 Loneliness is a serious issue in our modern age and is widespread.
 It can affect everyone at some point throughout life and cause significant mental and physical health issues as a result.

 However, daunting it may feel to put yourself ‘out there’ and with potential feelings of vulnerability, there will be others who have felt or are feeling the same right now so don’t let fear hold you back from opportunity.
-There is so much on offer in Basingstoke and Deane and it may be the start of a new life changing path in 2025.
+There is so much on offer in Basingstoke and Deane and it may be the start of a new life changing path.
 Please take a look at the groups and societies mentioned below and click on the links for more information or contact them directly.
 You've got this!

 Town centre

-The Basingstoke Discovery Centre has community at its heart, offering a range of great groups centred around connection in a friendly environment.
+Basingstoke Discovery Centre has community at its heart, offering a range of great groups centred around connection in a friendly environment.
 There are many relaxed meet-ups with activities such as arts, board games, reading, genealogy and bereavement support.

 Hatch Warren and Beggarwood